Gudu-Diana/alx-low_level_programming/0x02-functions_nested_loops/README.md

-a program that prints 10 times the alphabet, in lowercase
+a program that checks for lowercase character